Codes Dictionary

 7.1.
 Price Index

-The WID uses a single price index to deflate all series: the national income deflator.
+The WID uses a single price index (inyixx) to deflate all series: the national income deflator.
 It usually corresponds to the GDP deflator, although we resort to the CPI when the deflator is unavailable.
 The price index is always anchored to the data’s base year, so it is equal to 1 for this base year.

 Full WID code description